webex/webex-android-sdk/README.md

 - WebexCalling SDK : WebexSDK-Wxc.aar
   - This SDK supports only WebexCalling feature
-  - It does not support CUCM calling or Space calling
+  - It does not support CUCM calling.
 - Meeting SDK : WebexSDK-Meeting.aar
     - This SDK supports Messaging and Meeting features
-    - It does not support CUCM Calling or Webex Calling
+    - It does not support CUCM Calling and Webex Calling

 - Full SDK : WebexSDK.aar
     - Supports all the features.